Table of Contents

 Interesting Poodle facts

-- Poodles were the 8th most popular dog breed in the U.S. in 2015!
+- Poodles are one of the most popular dog breeds in the U.S!

 - While many turn their nose at the fancy Poodle haircuts, they originated to serve a function, rather than please the eye.
 Areas were shaved to improve buoyancy, while vital patches around joints and organs were left intact to protect from cold and rheumatism (pain, affecting joints and connective tissue)